CS-3203-team-g/food-project/README.md

 To contribute:

-1.  **Fork the Repository:** Create your own fork.
+1.  **Fork the Repository:** Create your own fork
-2.  **Create a Feature Branch:** Branch off from `main` for your changes.
+2.  **Create a Feature Branch:** Branch off from `main` for your changes
-3.  **Adhere to Testing Standards:** Make sure your changes include tests that maintain at least 80% code coverage.
+3.  **Adhere to Testing Standards:** Make sure your changes include tests that maintain at least 80% code coverage
-4.  **Submit a Pull Request:** Once your feature or fix is ready, submit a pull request for review.
+4.  **Submit a Pull Request:** Once your feature or fix is ready, submit a pull request for review

 ----------

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License

 ----------